matthew-dong-dev/ICS-research/dev-notes/data-notes.md

 # how to run pipeline

-1. `chmod -R 777` Data-AskOski & Models-AskOski if necessary - what is this command doing?
-1. make sure both Data & Models are on the right branch and have pulled most recent changes
+1. Before running make sure both Data & Models are on the right branch and you've pulled most recent changes
 1. Run `refresh.py` in screen
 1. how long does entire retraining take?
     - Hashing - 5mins